-The Washington State Department of Health (DOH), Division of Prevention and Community Health, and Office of Family and Community Health Improvement are committed to alleviating the burden of health disparities.
-The purpose of this request for funding applications (RFA) is to build capacity for school-based health centers and increase access to health care services for children and adolescents in communities that are historically underserved in the state of Washington as part of our continued efforts to reduce racial/ethnic, economic, and geographic disparities.
+The Washington State Department of Health (DOH), Division of Prevention and Community Health, and Office of Family and Community Health Improvement are committed to alleviating the burden of health disparities and improving access to healthcare services for youth and their families.
+The purpose of this request for funding applications (RFA) is to build capacity for SBHCs to increase access to and improve the quality of behavioral health care and services for children and adolescents in communities that are historically underserved in the state of Washington as part of our continued efforts to reduce racial/ethnic, economic, and geographic disparities.
+The Department of Health centers equity and social justice in public health activities and expects all grantees to do the same.

 The Washington State Legislature passed Substitute House Bill 1225 in 2021.
-The new law (RCW 43.70.825) directs DOH to establish a school-based health center (SBHC) program to expand and sustain the availability of SBHCs to K-12 students in public schools, with a focus on historically underserved populations.
-We are inviting organizations to submit an application to apply for funds to plan, start, sustain, or improve a SBHC.
+The new law (RCW 43.70.825) directs DOH to establish a school-based health center (SBHC) program to expand and sustain the availability of SBHCs to K-12 students in public schools, with a focus on populations that are historically underserved populations.
+In 2021, the Department of Health requested additional support for the new SBHC Program to respond to the growing mental and behavioral health needs of young people.
+This included a request for funding to expand and improve behavioral health screening, referral and care for adolescents and transition-age youth in both academic and non-academic settings, including in SBHCs.